Close Menu

 Wait, what?

+Yes, the creators of this project have blatantly not only ripped off Nintendo’s mascot, but they also included Nintendo’s NWC logo with minor alterations and flip it for a immense amount of money.
 We all would like Nintendo to loosen up a bit and stop trying to send out all these cease and desist letters and let it fan-made projects slide.
 And yes, Nintendo goes after community-driven hobby projects that celebrate its brand and games, most of the time these game recreations or ROM hacks get CaD’ed once the get enough buzz to get noticed.
 This wish for more leniency towards cool projects isn’t helped by business endeavors like this: The purple cartridge goes for a not-too-shabby $152, while the signed gold cartridge will set you back a whopping $379.
 Yikes!

 If you think that the illegal use of the Super Mario character and exploiting some NES ROMs is crazy enough, think again.
 Because this Kickstarter takes it to a whole new level: In the comments, an actual project backer asks: “I’m wondering if this is licensed by Nintendo.
 I’m concerned that this project may be shut down by them.”
 Robin himself responds, “There have been dozens of NWC repros made and have not been shut down.”